 79% of Americans are dissatisfied with the total cost of healthcare in Gallup poll Nov.
 2018.
 No surprise, then, that Cost topped the 2018 list of most urgent health problems facing this country, named by 25% of those surveyed.
 Second place was Access (named by 22%).
 In most recent results, 57% see healthcare (insurance) coverage as a federal government responsibility, up one point from 2017.
 Trends back to 2000 are shown.
 Running list of results from Gallup polls

-Employee Benefit Research Institute (EBRI) released findings of its 2017 Health and Voluntary Workplace Benefits Survey, conducted online in June.
-Key findings: A majority (55%) rated America’s health care system as fair or poor.
-Yet, half (50%) were very or extremely satisfied with their current health plan.
-Only 22% were equally satisfied with the cost of their health insurance; just 49% were very or extremely satisfied with the quality of medical care received.
-Workers ranked health care as the most critical issue in the nation, with 31% ranking it #1.
-Next in line was terrorism (ranked top by 21%).
-Jobs was 4th (13%); immigration was 6th (7%).
-Published Jan.
-2018
+Employee Benefit Research Institute (EBRI) released findings of its 2018 Health and Workplace Benefits Survey, conducted online in June.
+Key findings: Half (50%) rated America’s health care system as fair or poor.
+About half (49%) were extremely or very satisfied with their health plans.
+Further, almost two thirds (65%) expressed confidence in their current health plan.
+Only 22% were extremely or very satisfied with the cost of their health insurance; just 47% were very or extremely satisfied with the quality of medical care received.
+Workers ranked health care as the most critical issue in the nation, with 26% ranking it #1.
+Next in line was immigration (ranked top by 18%).
+Jobs was 4th (13%).
+Published September 2018

 Report from California “Final Chapter: Californians’ Attitudes and Experiences with Death and Dying” is based on a survey of 1669 people Oct.
 26 – Nov.
 3, 2011.
 Describes people’s beliefs about end of life care, preparations, ICU use, and more.
 California Healthcare Foundation, 31 pages, Feb.
 2012